samcday/usb-gadget/README.md

 This crate provides the following optional features:

+* `io` (enabled by default): provides the high-level FunctionFS runtime (including endpoint helpers and Linux AIO).
+Disable this feature to consume only the descriptor/configfs layer and manage the FunctionFS file descriptors yourself.
 * `tokio`: enables async support for custom USB functions on top of the Tokio runtime.

 Requirements